BrowncoatSpaceProgram/tudat-matlab/README.md

 During the set-up process, the required targets will be compiled using CMake, which will take several minutes.
 If you want to use MATLAB while this process runs, open an additional isntance of MATLAB before running the script.

 If the installation is successful, the units tests will start running.
-If any of the tests fails, open an issue for each.
+If any of the tests fails, open a separate issue for each one.

 If you want to move, rename or delete your tudat-matlab directory, remove it first from MATLAB's path by using `pathtool`.